terade/dotfiles/WORKFLOW.md

 ### Shortcuts
 * Prefix + s => show all sessions navigate the sessions with j,k expand with h,l
+* Prefix + w => show all windows navigate the windows with j,k expand with h,l
 * Prefix + $ => rename the current session
 * Prefix + z => zoom in on pane (use again to unzoom)
 * Prefix + : => open tmux prompt